Rozapz/Credit_Risk_Analysis/README.md

 |   f1  |    0.02     |    0.02     |    0.01     |    0.02     |    0.06     |    0.16     |
 |   precision  |    0.01    |    0.01     |    0.01     |    0.01     |    0.03     |    0.09     |

 The classifier method is performing better than the linear regression methods in this study.
-But still when we look at the high-risk prediction we can see that the models are not performing very well.
+But still when we look at the high-risk prediction, we can see that the models are not performing very well.
 These models can not predict the high-risk cases very well and they will have false positive cases for high-risk cases in these models.